PSAT Writing Practice Test

 If you are taking the PSAT simply as a way to prepare for the SAT, then a good score (meaning above average) is somewhere between 950 and 1060.
 If you are taking the PSAT as a means of competing for scholarships, then you should aim for a score above 1070, the further above 1070 you get, the more competitive your application will be.

 A reading and writing score of 500 or higher is a good result.
-That means it is one of your stronger sections, it does not mean you don’t need to study and further develop those skill for the actual SAT.
+That means it is one of your stronger sections, it does not mean you don’t need to study and further develop those skills for the actual SAT.
 It just means you are already starting ahead of the pack and with additional preparation, you can expect to earn highly competitive SAT scores.

 Online PSAT Test Prep Course